opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 Before you start, make sure you have:
 * A DWP mobile app account,
 * An account on the participating e-commerce store, and
-* (Optional) Enabled push notifications for DWP Mobile for faster setup.
+* (Optional) [Turned on push notifications](https://mobilefaq.digitalworkplace.gov.sg/technical%20support#3-push-notification) for DWP Mobile for faster setup and be notified of order updates.

 The e-commerce account can be based on your personal email/phone number or a separate corporate account.
 Please check the e-commerce’s corporate billing setup guide for more information.